Vineyard Vines

 Vineyard Vines is an American clothing and accessory retailer founded in 1998 in Martha’s Vineyard, Massachusetts, by brothers Shep and Ian Murray.
-The brand markets high-end ties, hats, belts, shirts, shorts, swimwear, bags for men, women, and children.
+The brand markets high-end ties, hats, belts, shirts, shorts, swimwear, and bags for men, women, and children.
 It has grown to a collection of retail stores and outlets across the United States.
 It is manufactured in Peru and Vietnam.
 The company's main logo is a pink whale.